Ibukun1999/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates a directory called my_dir with permissions 751 in the working directory.
+Write a script that prints the effective username of the current user.